NakulLimbani/Generative_AI/README.md

 ### Tutorial 1: **Generative Adversarial Networks (GANs)**

-**Objective:** Train a GAN to generate realistic images from the CIFAR-10 dataset.
+**Objective:** Train a GAN to generate realistic images from the MNIST dataset.

 **Key Features:**
 - Implementation of Generator and Discriminator networks.